Coding-Forge/azuremgmtdatafactory/README.md

 |azure-mgmt| 4.0|
 |azure-identity|1.10|

+#### Notebooks
+The `pipeline.ipynb` is used for editing Azure Data Factory pipelines on the collaboration branch.
+If for any reason you need to edit alternate branches of your ADF pipelines please use the notebooks in the next process **Azure DevOps SDK**

 ## Azure DevOps SDK

 The Azure DevOps SDK allows a person to connect to Azure DevOps and traverse a Git tree to edit any blob in any branch.
 The editgit notebook has code for updating blobs in a Git repository.